 Yet “no one” clicked the ads, which meant the huge traffic load wasn’t paid for, let alone the time and effort to create the pages.

-Plus, other mug shot sites quickly followed on, and they solved the income problem this way: by demanding payment from the perpetrator to remove their photo.
+Plus, other mug shot sites quickly followed on, and they solved the income problem this way: by demanding payment from the perpetrators to remove their photo.
 I had no intention of playing that slimy game, so I pulled the plug.